Korey Lee Preview, Player Props: White Sox vs. Diamondbacks

 - Lee is hitting .083 with a double, a home run and five walks.

-- Lee has had a base hit in four of 21 games this year, and multiple hits once.
+- Lee has had a base hit in four of 21 games this season, and multiple hits once.

 - Lee has an RBI in one game this year, and it was more than one in that game.

-- He has scored in four games this season (19.0%), but has had no multi-run games.
+- He has scored in four games this year (19.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.